Say Yes to Heaven: Reception

 "Say Yes to Heaven" received positive reviews from music journalists, who described it as "dreamy", "heavenly", and "melancholy".
 Davis praised Del Rey's "playful" vocals and her songwriting for capturing a sense of "stoic, timeless, and implicitly flawed yearning" in the song.
 Vito commended Del Rey's "signature, poetic ambiguity" and the sonic pallette that "[she became] so good at crafting".
 Nylons Sophia June called the song a "simple gut-punch about submission and yearning" and Alternative Press's Sadie Bell called the song a "sweet, lovelorn ballad".

 On singles charts, "Say Yes to Heaven" debuted on both the United States's Billboard Hot 100 and Hot Rock & Alternative Songs, with peaks of number 54 and number four respectively.
 It received a gold certification from the Recording Industry Association of America (RIAA), which denotes 500,000 track-equivalent units based on sales and on-demand streaming.
 The song was her best-performing single on the UK Singles Chart in years; it reached number nine, and marked Del Rey's sixth top-ten career entry and her first as a soloist since "Born to Die" (2011).
-It received a gold certification from the British Phonographic Industry (BPI) for selling over 400,000 units.
+It received a platinum certification from the British Phonographic Industry (BPI) for selling over 600,000 units.
 Elsewhere, "Say Yes to Heaven" peaked within the top ten in Ireland (8), Poland (9), and New Zealand (10).

 The song reached number 18 on the Billboard Global 200.
 It also received double platinum certifications from Poland, and gold from Greece.